What You Need to Know About Hoist and Winch Operator

 - Start engines of hoists or winches and use levers and pedals to wind or unwind cable on drums.

-Below is a list of the skills most Hoist and Winch Operators say are important on the job.
+These are the skills Hoist and Winch Operators say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Time Management: Managing one’s own time and the time of others.